AndyRama/rails-garden-manager/README.md

 ## My Approach

 ### 1. Feature list
 Using Trello I created a checklist of the requirements and then some initial ideas I had for things to add.
 This let me keep on top of production against the deadline and quickly capture/prioritize new ideas while I was working.
-For this site I just used a single card, but for larger projects I would break up tasks into separate card on a larger kanban board.

 #### Key Features
-* Ensure user friendly error handling for search
+* Give users the option to create a garden
+* Give users the option to create a garden
-* Give users the option to search for series or movies
+* Give users the option to create a garden
-* Create new copy (text) for the design that matches the marketing site
 * Create a custom and dynamic responsive layout
 * Add CSS Animations throughout
-* Have a winner be selected at the end
-* Create authentication so people can't view the winner page on their own
-* Make app into a PWA
-* Have the nomination list persist with Local Storage
-* Show expanded information for nominated films
-* Have nominated films link to their IMDB page
-* Use a Loader/Spinner when querying the API for search or nominating
 * Add Open Graph and Twitter assets for sharing to social media

 ![Reference Image](./readme-assets/trello-card.png)

 ### 2 — Research
 I knew from the beginning that one of the key areas I wanted to play with was the design and keep it within family of the existing brand.
 This way the nomination site would have the trust of the Shopify brand and the winner would carry more impact.
 (Plus I really love the branding and wanted an opportunity to apply it in a project.)